techidaily/site-win11-tips/source/_posts/8-fixes-for-no-server-found-on-apex-legends-tips-and-tricks-(156-chars.md

  If none of the steps was helpful, consider resetting the network settings.
 Resetting the network settings will remove and reinstall the network adapters and set the network components to their default values.

- You can[reset the network settings](https://www.makeuseof.com/reset-network-settings-windows-11/) by following the below steps.
+ You can [reset the network settings](https://www.makeuseof.com/reset-network-settings-windows-11/) by following the below steps.

 1. Open**Settings** .
 2. Choose**Network & internet** \>**Advanced network settings** \>**Network reset** .